 Babies can only take in so much new information before they need a break to process it.
 So, when your baby starts to show disengagement cues, give them a break where you hold them quietly but don’t interact a lot – that helps you to avoid overstimulating your baby.
 Disengagement cues are when your baby looks away, turns their head away, “pushes” away with their hands, gets glassy-eyed or looks “spaced out” or just start squirming and wiggling around.
 If they’re over-stimulated, this can escalate up to a baby with a stiff body, fast choppy breathing, jerky movements, and crying.

 Knowing about and being able to recognize baby’s instinctive behaviors can help you to understand what they need.
 I made a video about newborn cues that show babies displaying these behaviors.
-You can find it on YouTube – it’s titled Newborn Cues Narrated – What is Your Baby Trying To Tell You.
+You can find it on YouTube – it’s titled Name That Cue – Understanding what Your Newborn is “Saying”.
 I encourage you to check it out now, and bookmark it to refer back to after your baby is born so it can help you to interpret your baby’s needs.